Redmond O'Hanlon (outlaw): Henry St. John

 Anglo-Irish landowner Henry St John of Tandragee had inherited the traditional lands of the O'Hanlon clan from his great-uncle, Sir Oliver St John and from his father Sir John St John.

-According to the Reverend Lawrence Power, an Anglican minister whose parish at Tandragee stood on Henry St. John's estate and enjoyed his patronage, "Mr. Henry St. John scorned to have any correspondence with such rascals, no not to redeem a stolen horse or cow, he defied and prosecuted them to the uttermost..."
+According to the Reverend Lawrence Power, an Anglican clergyman whose St. Mark's Church of Ireland parish in Tandragee stood on Henry St. John's estate and enjoyed his patronage, "Mr. Henry St. John scorned to have any correspondence with such rascals, no not to redeem a stolen horse or cow, he defied and prosecuted them to the uttermost..."

-Henry St. John also earned Redmond's undying hatred by continuing his uncle's policy of evicting the Count's clansmen en masse and replacing them with Scotch-Irish Protestants.
+Henry St. John also earned Redmond's undying hatred by continuing his uncle's policy of evicting the Count's clansmen en masse and replacing them with Ulster Scots Protestants.
 In response, Redmond O'Hanlon retaliated by ordering the mass theft of Henry St John's livestock and the armed robbery of his factors and rent collectors.

 Seething with hatred, Henry St. John began waging a private war against the O'Hanlon Gang.
 The death of his nineteen-year-old son from a chill gained while pursuing the Count only made Henry St. John increasingly brutal toward anyone suspected of aiding Redmond O'Hanlon.

 In his letters to The Vatican, Archbishop Oliver Plunkett alleged that tory-hunters like Henry St John spent more time sacking, pillaging, and burning out law-abiding Catholics than actively searching for rapparees and tories.
 This may have been done, however, to provoke hunted outlaws into coming out of hiding to fight.

-As a result of the ensuing persecution, large numbers of Catholic refugees began fleeing to County Donegal.
+According to Stephen Dunford, "The practice of Tory hunting gave rise to some brutal rhymes, still chanted by children today: